-Our subsidiaries, Vringo Infrastructure and Vringo Germany, have commenced legal proceedings against ZTE (UK) Ltd., ZTE (Australia) Pty Ltd., ZTE Corporation, ZTE Deutschland GmbH, and ZTE France SASU (collectively "ZTE"), and expect such litigation to be time-consuming and costly, which may adversely affect our financial position and our ability to operate our business
+Our subsidiaries, Vringo Infrastructure and Vringo Germany, have commenced legal proceedings against ZTE (UK) Ltd., ZTE (Australia) Pty Ltd., ZTE Corporation, ZTE Deutschland GmbH, and ZTE France SASU (collectively "ZTE"), ASUSTeK Computer, Inc. and ASUS Computer GmbH (collectively "ASUS"), and expect such litigation to be time-consuming and costly, which may adversely affect our financial position and our ability to operate our business

-To license or otherwise monetize the patent assets we acquired from Nokia, Vringo Infrastructure and Vringo Germany have commenced legal proceedings against ZTE, pursuant to which, Vringo Infrastructure and Vringo Germany allege that ZTE infringe certain of Vringo Infrastructure and/or Vringo Germany's patents.
+To license or otherwise monetize the patent assets we acquired from Nokia, Vringo Infrastructure and Vringo Germany have commenced legal proceedings against ZTE, pursuant to which, Vringo Infrastructure and Vringo Germany allege that ZTE infringes certain of Vringo Infrastructure and/or Vringo Germany's patents.
 The defendant's parent company is much larger than us and has substantially more resources, which could make our litigation efforts more difficult.